Exiv2/exiv2/msvc/README-MSVC.txt

     --- no differences should be reported --

     The test takes less than 1 minute and runs 200+ different test programs.

+7)  Running the test suite

+    The test suite is a collection of bash scripts and requires a unix-like environment in which to run.  exiv2 msvc and msvc64 builds are tested with cygwin and msys.
+    Please see the file exiv2/msvc64/ReadMe.txt for more information.

 How to build exiv2+organize
 ---------------------------